openknowledgebe/W4P/SETUP.md

     # Use --production flag for minified files
     gulp watch --production

+### A note on Gulp

+Gulp/Elixir is responsible for:

+    * Minification and concatenation of SASS files
+    * Copying assets to the correct directory
+    * CSS/JS versioning

 ### Setting up environment

 You will want to replace some of the lines in the environment file with different values, depending on your setup.